williamhullender/azure-network-protocols/README.md

 </p>
 <br />

-Next, we are going to connect to the Windows VM using Remote Desktop, if using MAC you will need to download the Windows app, if using Windows it is already installed.
+Next, we will connect to the Windows VM using Remote Desktop, if using MAC you will need to download the Windows app, if using Windows it is already installed.
 Once Remote Desktop is loaded, you will need the public IPv4 addresses of the Windows VM to connect.
 This can be found on the Virtual Machine page in Azure.

 </p>
 <br />